Logiqx/gps-details/docs/devices/garmin/fonts/README.md

 #### fenix and Forerunner

-The fenix 7 has been included as a comparator, but is quite different to the four watches that use fenix 5 fonts.
+The fenix 7 has been included as a comparator, but is very different to the four watches that use fenix 5 fonts.

 | Model                | Resolution | Font                                           |
 | -------------------- | ---------- | ---------------------------------------------- |